Benchmarking experiment tracking frameworks#

 In this experiment, we assess the time required to track a large number of small-sized arrays.
 The analysis is limited to the best-performing methods.

-• MLtraq is the best-performing method, being 5 times faster than Neptune.
+times faster.- MLtraq is the best-performing method, being 5 times faster than Neptune.

 Conclusion#

-• MLtraq is the fastest experiment-tracking solution for workloads with hundreds of thousands of runs and arbitrarily large, complex Python objects.
+MLtraq is the fastest experiment-tracking solution for workloads with hundreds of thousands of runs and arbitrarily large, complex Python objects.
 The primary goal of other solutions gravitates toward backward compatibility, third-party integrations, and complete model lifecycle management.
 Their support for rich modeling of experiments, runs, and complex Python objects is missing or limited.
 We believe these are essential capabilities in the experimentation phase worth optimizing.

-• Relying solely on the filesystem as a database is a recipe for low performance.
+Relying solely on the filesystem as a database is a recipe for low performance.
 As noted on the SQLite website, relying on a single file to store the local database copy could be 35% faster than a filesystem-based solution.
 The higher initialization cost of having a proper database pays off in scalability and reliability.
-MLtraq provides the flexibility to choose where to store objects with the Data store interface.

-• If not implemented carefully, the solutions that adopt threading to incorporate streaming capabilities pay the hidden cost of IPC (Inter-Process Communication).
+If not implemented carefully, the solutions that adopt threading to incorporate streaming capabilities pay the hidden cost of IPC (Inter-Process Communication).
 Further, the higher complexity results in more I/O errors and reliability concerns.

-• Most methods implement the serialization of arrays and other complex, non-scalar objects with custom text encodings, relying on uuencoding and JSON-like formats.
+Most methods implement the serialization of arrays and other complex, non-scalar objects with custom text encodings, relying on uuencoding and JSON-like formats.
 Compression is either missing or handled by creating ZIP files of artifacts stored on the filesystem.
-The process is slow, and the support for complex types is limited or missing: floating point and timestamp precision are ignored, etc. Arrow IPC, native serialization, zero-copy writes, and safe pickling provide superior performance and portability, as proved by MLtraq.
+The process is slow, and the support for complex types is limited or missing: floating point and timestamp precision are ignored, etc. Arrow IPC, native serialization, zero-copy writes, and safe pickling provide superior performance and portability, as proved by

 Acknowledgments#